AndrewBruceYoung/MATH261A-Project-2-SF-311/README.md

 ## License statement

-The dataset is provided via the California Open Data Portal, which lists a license for each resource on the landing page.
+The dataset is provided via the DataSF Open Data Portal, which lists a license for each resource on the landing page.